Awards & Recognition

 Hip replacement, also called hip arthroplasty, is a common procedure that involves removing diseased or damaged bony structures in the hip socket and replacing them with new, artificial parts.
 Anterior hip replacement is usually a minimally invasive procedure, meaning it uses a small incision, placed along the front of the hip.

-The orthopedic surgeons at Dignity Health - St. Rose Dominican provide anterior hip replacement in Las Vegas and Henderson, NV, and can provide the information you need to have a successful procedure and recovery.
+The orthopedic surgeons at Dignity Health - St. Rose Dominican hospitals provide anterior hip replacement in Las Vegas and Henderson, NV, and can provide the information you need to have a successful procedure and recovery.

 Our St. Rose Dominican Siena Campus earned the Gold Seal of Approval™ from The Joint Commission for Hip Replacements, which means our program meets or exceeds the highest standards in the field.
 To learn more, take our quick joint pain assessment and find an orthopedic surgeon today.